• About

 While I haven’t found sources suggesting that people sensitive to ragweed may have issues with goldenrod, cautions about other members of the aster family, such as chamomile, daisy, and dandelion are common, so I would think if you suffer from ragweed allergies, you might want to make sure that goldenrod doesn’t aggravate it as well.

 Now that you can confidently tell the difference between goldenrod and ragweed, go enjoy the show goldenrod puts on at the end of the season.
-And if the ragweed pollen bothers you, grab some goldenrod and make a tea or tincture to help alleviate them.
+And if the ragweed pollen bothers you, you could see if goldenrod helps alleviate them.

 Get more practical ways to live greener and healthier delivered straight to your inbox!
 Sign up for our weekly newsletter here and choose a free e-book as a welcome to the HGS community.